 It’s all home to many festivals and historical sites, but most importantly, it’s home to white-sand beaches with crystal clear water.
 Simply beautiful.

 Living in Olbia, Sardinia

 Olbia is a beautiful city, ranked the sixth-best place to live in Italy.
-A network of brightly coloured buildings filled with small shops, piazzas, restaurants, bars and clubs all leading to the seaside.
+It is a network of brightly colored buildings filled with small shops, piazzas, restaurants, bars, and clubs, all leading to the seaside.

 Living in Cagliari, Sardinia

 Cagliari is Sardinia’s capital and also the largest city on the island.

 The history of the city is very deep, with the earliest settlements in the city dating back to almost 5000 years ago.

 It’s also home to a Roman amphitheater, ancient burial chambers, and many other historical and archaeological sites, as well as museums and galleries.